apollographql/apollo-tooling/packages/vscode-apollo/README.md

 Other errors may be caused from an old version of a published schema.
 To reload a schema, open the Command Palette (`cmd + shift + p` on mac), search "Apollo" and choose the "Apollo: Reload Schema" option.

 Sometimes errors will show up as a notification at the bottom of your editor.
-Other, less critical, messages may be shown in the output pane of the editor.
+Other, less critical messages may be shown in the output pane of the editor.
 To open the output pane and get diagnostic information about the extension and the current service loaded (if working with a client project), just click the "Apollo GraphQL" icon in the status bar at the bottom.

 <img src="./images/marketplace/stats.gif"  alt="Clicking the status bar icon to open the output pane">